Top local movers for Virginia Beach to Omaha moves

 - Omaha’s population is about 6% greater than Virginia Beach.

-- Omaha's public transportation has a score of 5 out of 10 versus Virginia Beach's lower score of 3.
+- Omaha’s public transportation score of 5 out of 10 is higher than Virginia Beach’s score of 3.

 - Omaha is more walkable than Virginia Beach with a score of 48 out of 100 vs Virginia Beach’s 33 out of 100.

-- Both Omaha and Virginia Beach have the same bike-friendliness score of 42 out of 100, meaning Omaha is about as safe for cyclists as Virginia Beach.
-Typically, cities that have scores of 20 or higher are seen as reasonably safe, though the higher the score, the more safely accessible a city is for bicycling.
+- Both Omaha and Virginia Beach have similar bike-friendliness scores (42 vs 42), meaning Omaha is about as safe for cyclists as Virginia Beach.
+Typically, cities with scores of 20 or higher are seen as reasonably safe, though higher scores mean better cycling accessibility.

-Other things to consider for your Virginia Beach vs. Omaha move
+Other things to consider for your Virginia Beach to Omaha move

 - State regulator: You can check the status of a Nebraska moving license through the state’s public utilities commission.